AdobeDocs/experience-manager-release-information.pt-BR/help/using/aem-forms-releases.md

 <!--
 >[!NOTE]
 >
->AEM Forms releases the add-on packages one week after the scheduled AEM Service Pack and Cumulative Fix Pack release date.
+>AEM Forms releases the add-in packages one week after the scheduled AEM Service Pack and Cumulative Fix Pack release date.

-The following list contains all the AEM [!DNL Forms] add-on packages released until today, corresponding AEM versions (Pre-requisites), download links of packages, and other helpful information.
+The following list contains all the AEM [!DNL Forms] add-in packages released until today, corresponding AEM versions (Pre-requisites), download links of packages, and other helpful information.
 -->

 ## Versões do AEM 6.5 [!DNL Forms] {#aem-65-forms-releases}